pixelsplurge/debian_bootable_img/README.md

 Mounted with Qemu.

-Due to image size ~370mb (too large for github),and in order to control self funded bandwidth registration required to download.
+Due to image size ~370mb (too large for github), and in order to control self funded bandwidth registration required to download.
 ### Download Link
 [https://pixelsplurge.com/](https://pixelsplurge.com/)